bougyman/wifish/README.md

 * `connect <ssid>` - Connects to an AP
   `wifish connect MySSID`

-Currently works when connecting to Open, WPA-PSK ,and WPA2-PSK with or without TKIP
+Currently works when connecting to Open, WPA-PSK, and WPA2-PSK with or without TKIP

 #### In Testing